mapzen/documentation/src-tangram-new/editing-basemaps.md

             color: red
 ```

 As of this writing, the roads layer is almost 1400 lines long, but after editing, it should be closer to 200 – and all made up of `color` declarations.
-When you have that, paste it into your new scene file under the `import`, and all of those color declarations will overwrite the ones in the import.
+When you have that, paste it into your new scene file under a `layers` object, just below the `import` object, and all of those color declarations will overwrite the ones in the import.

 Here's an example scene file: https://github.com/tangrams/tangram-docs/blob/gh-pages/tutorials/editing-basemaps/editing-basemaps4.yaml